rmcgibbo/msmaccelerator2/README.md

 Database
 --------
-To track the messages, I'm using `MongoDB`.
-To make it easy, I'm using this cloud mongodb service called [MongoHQ](https://www.mongohq.com/home).
+To track the messages, we're using `MongoDB`.
+To make it easy, there are some cloud mongodb services, including [MongoHQ](https://www.mongohq.com/home).
 You can go there and sign up for a free account.
 Then, find the URI used to connect to your database.
 It should look like `mongodb://<user>:<password>@dharma.mongohq.com:10077/msmaccelerator`.
 Substitute in your real username and password, and then export it as the environment variable `MONGO_URL`,